Mathieu-Pluquet/Evaluation1/README.md

 connection:

--if you are connect you can create/delete a project, step and task
+- if you are connect you can create/delete a project, step and task